charlyeneh/Enumerable-Methods-Microverse-Ruby-Project2/README.md

 MIT License

-Copyright (c) 2020 Angela Cuahutle and Eneh Charles Chukwunweike
+Copyright (c) 2020 Angela Cuahutle, Promise Johnson and Eneh Charles Chukwunweike

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal